annapng/MVC-Tech-Blog/README.md

 - [x] THEN I am prompted to enter both a title and contents for my blog post
 - [x] WHEN I click on the button to create a new blog post
 - [x] THEN the title and contents of my post are saved and I am taken back to an updated dashboard with my new blog post
-- [ ] WHEN I click on one of my existing posts in the dashboard
+- [x] WHEN I click on one of my existing posts in the dashboard
-- [ ] THEN I am able to delete or update my post and taken back to an updated dashboard
+- [x] THEN I am able to delete or update my post and taken back to an updated dashboard
 - [x] WHEN I click on the logout option in the navigation
 - [x] THEN I am signed out of the site
 - [x] WHEN I am idle on the site for more than a set time
 - [x] THEN I am able to view comments but I am prompted to log in again before I can add, update, or delete comments

+## Contributions

+The technology/packages used to create this test website are:
+- HTML
+- CSS
+- Javascript
+- Node.js
+- Express
+- Handlebars
+- Bcrypt
+- MySQL2
+- Sequelize

+## Pitfalls / Improvements for the Future

+- Fixing the styling of this website
+- Being able to make it into my own blog website
+- Allow anonymous comments